WISDEM/WOMBAT/docs/examples/index.md

     following additional capabilities:
     - TOW: tugboat or towing equipment
     - AHV: anchor handling vessel (tugboat that doesn't trigger tow-to-port)
-  - There are a few limitations to the tow-to-port model as follows:
+  - Port access fees can be modeled in the `FixedCosts` module, or applied as a monthly fee using either the `annual_fee` or `monthly_fee` input.
-    - Port usage fees are only modeled by the single monthly access fee `equipment_rate`.
+  - Port usage fees are applied when any turbine is at the port for repairs, and can set using the `daily_use_fee` parameter.
-    - Tugboats are not formally mobilized, so cost and vessel wait times are not applied when a tow-to-port simulation is kicked off.
+  - Tugboats are mobilized, and will stay at port for the duration of their `charter_days` parameter.
   - Tugboats are called out on the first request from the requesting system, regardless of the user encoding.
   - All subsequent repair and maintenance requests following a "TOW" request will not be addressed until the system is at the port.
 This can create a significant backlog of repairs if there are not enough tugboats, crews, or active turbine slots encoded at the port.
   - See the [API docs](core:port) for more details

 ## Examples and Validation Work